anthonysavchenko/Library/README.md

 * What is tail recursion?
 * Change repository name (Syllabus, Curriculum).
 * What is CI / CD exactly?
+* Python: What is a real example of binary file?
+Excercise to work with binary files.
+* Python: What are under the hood realizations of tuples and lists in Python (arrays, linked lists)?
+* Algorithms: Merge sort.

 Theory / Practice / Community / Certification / CV / Job ads